magento/knowledge-base/src/troubleshooting/general/issue-in-the0email-folder-adobe-commerce.md

 ## Solution

-To address this we update the permissions of the folders to 777 then all the files recursively by running the following command:
+To address this, update the permissions of the folders to 777 then all the files recursively, by running the following commands:

 `chmod 777 var/export/
  chmod 777 var/export/email/